kupehtci/DOCUMENTATION/NETWORKING/IPv6 Header.md

 [^2]: Octet: Equivalent to 1 Byte or 8 bits.
 Term used in data transmission.

 [^3]: Jumbogram packet is a packet that exceeds the size of a MTU size.
 In case of IPv6 is the case that has a payload bigger than 65.535octets.

+[^4]: IANA is the Internet Assigned Numbers Authority.
+Is the entity in charge of granting the different IP's.

+[^5]: More information about the steps to pass from one format to other at [[Convert to EUI-64]].